 When asked if they intended to seek employment outside of the profession immediately following college, most responded that they sought traditional work for architectural graduates.
 Only one intended to pursue work in a related field (architectural preservation).
 Many found traditional work.
 Only one person I polled fell into another profession while looking for traditional work; the video gaming industry.
 In fact when he started in the gaming job, he states five of the six people on his team were either architecture school graduates or licensed architects.

-Only one other respondent is currently a licensed architect.
+Only one of the respondents is currently a licensed architect.
 He left the traditional office job based on having positive relationships with those in the government he worked with while completing projects with or for them.
 As a result, he left the private sector to work for the government agencies he had worked with in the past, more in an Owner’s representative position for construction projects.

 Another former coworker also got a job with a government agency in a field directly related to architecture.
 But when it became clear that a transfer from his current city was eminent, he found work in another department looking for someone in graphics and web design.